getadvice/getadvice.github.io/_posts/2020-06-11-adriano-galello.md

 - Python
 - Define an API
 - Define microservices
-- Convert a monolithic into a microservices architecture.
+- Convert a monolithic into a microservices architecture
-- Terraform
 - Cloud architectures
 - Deployment strategies (CI/CD)
 - Define tech stack for your app
 - Django framework

+## About the call

+- Arrive on time to the meeting.
+- Try to be prepared before the call and, if possible, have a list of questions that you want to ask.
+- A call with a stranger can be intimidated at first, but I will do my best to make you feel comfortable during the call.
+- If you don't understand something that I've said, feel free to ask me to repeat myself.